runpod/docs/docs/hub/overview.md

 1. Add the required configuration files in a `.runpod` directory, following the instructions in the [Hub publishing guide](/hub/publishing-guide).
 2. Create a GitHub release to establish a versioned snapshot.
-3. Submit your repository to the Hub through the RunPod console, where it will undergo automated building and testing before becoming available to the community.
+3. Submit your repository to the Hub through the RunPod console, where it will undergo automated building and testing.
+4. The RunPod team will review your repo.
+After approval, your repo will appear in the Hub.

 To learn more, see the [Hub publishing guide](/hub/publishing-guide).